kmarif/DL-Weed-Identification/README.md

 # DL-Weed-Identification
-# based on DeepWeeds: A Multiclass Weed Species Image Dataset for Deep Learning
+# based on DeepWeeds: A Multiclass Weed Species Image Dataset for Deep Learning (https://github.com/AlexOlsen/DeepWeeds)

-This repository makes available the source code and public dataset for the work, "DeepWeeds: A Multiclass Weed Species Image Dataset for Deep Learning", published with open access by Scientific Reports: https://github.com/kmarif/DeepWeeds.
-The DeepWeeds dataset consists of 17,509 images capturing eight different weed species native to Australia in situ with neighbouring flora.
-In our work, the dataset was classified to an average accuracy of 95.7% with the ResNet50 deep convolutional neural network.
+This repository makes available the source code and public dataset for the work, "Weed Identification by Single-Stage and Two-Stage Neural Networks: A Study on the Impact of Image Resizers and Weights Optimization Algorithms", being published with open access by Frontiers in Plant Science: .
+The original DeepWeeds dataset consists of 17,509 images capturing eight different weed species native to Australia in situ with neighbouring flora.

+It contains annotated files for DeepWeeds dataset for various deep learning models using TensorFlow object detection API and YOLO/Darknet neural network framework.
+Also, the inference graph from the final/optimized DL model (Faster RCNN ResNet-101) is available.

+It also contains configuration files for the deep learning models including SSD MobileNet, SSD Inception-v2, Faster RCNN ResNet-50, Faster RCNN ResNet-101, Faster RCNN Inception, Yolo-v4, RetinaNet, CenterNet ResNet-50, EfficientDet, and Yolo-v4.

 The source code, images and annotations are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
 The contents of this repository are released under an [Apache 2](LICENSE) license.